 Botanical wallpaper by Borastapeter Rabarber makes this small bedroom in a tiny North London flat feel like a jewel box.

-Canadian designer and H&H style director Emma Reddington painted her bathroom walls in Benjamin Moore’s Backwoods (CC-630) during a recent makeover.
+H&H style director Emma Reddington painted her bathroom walls in Benjamin Moore’s Backwoods (CC-630) during a recent makeover.
 The saturated, on-trend green complements the natural-toned shower curtain and brass fixtures.

 Tiffany Pratt is one of Canada’s style authorities when it comes to color.
 Her Toronto home is bright, cheerful and a true representation of her vibrant personality.